ETH-NEXUS/civicutils/README.md

 Variant-specific evidence data retrieved from CIViC can be further annotated for cancer specificity of the disease using function `annotate_ct()`.
 This is only possible if the provided `varMap` is not already annotated with disease specificity.

-Afterwards, it is possible to filter or prioritize the annotated CIViC evidences by cancer specificity using `filter_ct()`: argument `select_ct` can be either a string (only "highest" makes sense, as "all" would not perform any filtering) or a list of categories to select for e.g. ['ct','gt'] to remove any evidences classified as non cancer specific.
+Afterwards, it is possible to filter or prioritize the annotated CIViC evidences by cancer specificity using `filter_ct()`: argument `select_ct` can be either a string (only "highest" makes sense, as "all" would not perform any filtering) or a list of categories to select for e.g. [`ct`,`gt`] to remove any evidences classified as non cancer specific.
 Option "highest" would select only the evidences from the highest available category per evidence type.
 Filtering is only possible if the provided `varMap` has been previously annotated with this information via `annotate_ct()`.
 ```
 from match import annotate_ct,filter_ct